 Malibu Creek State Park is located 4 miles south of Highway 101 on Las Virgenes/Malibu Canyon Road.
 Malibu Creek State Park is a 10,000 acre reserve.
 Part of the park may seem familiar to the visitors as it was used in filming many famous movies.
 Some popular activities are hiking, fishing, bird watching and horseback riding.

 The Malibu Lagoon Museum adjoins the Adamson House and allows the visitors to walk through the history of the area from the days of the California Indian “Chumash” tribe, to the gentlemen ranchers, and finally to the birth of the surfing era.
 It contains a collection of artifacts, rare photographs, and documents depicting the colorful history of Malibu.
 Admission to the museum is free.

 Malibu Lagoon State Beach

-Malibu Pier is home to number of seaside restaurants, gift shops and a surf museum.
+The home to a number of seaside restaurants, gift shops, and a surf museum.
 The pier is recognized as a Los Angeles historical landmark since 1985.

 Nicholas Canyon County Beach

 Nicholas Canyon County Beach is located one mile east of Leo Carrillo State Beach to the west of Malibu.
 The beach is said to be one of the best “Secret” Los Angeles beaches.
 This beach is for those in search of a beautiful sandy and secluded beach with year round surf

 Paradise Cove began as a private cove for the Morris family and is located just west of Malibu.
 Paradise Cove has a beach with swimming, diving and fishing activities.